Is Your Brain Making Enough GABA?

 GABA (Gamma-AminoButyric Acid) is an inhibitory neurotransmitter that has a calming and relaxing effect in the brain.
 It acts like the brakes in a car, to where it slows down and/or stops brain activity on an as-needed basis to help us function better.

-When we are low in GABA, our brain continues to hit the gas, overstimulating us with activity.
+When we are low in this neurotransmitter, our brain continues to hit the gas, overstimulating us with activity.
 Our gut microbiome plays an important role with GABA production and helps to convert glutamine and glutamic acid into GABA.
 A disordered microbiome is a major cause of low GABA production (1, 2).

 GABA’s Activity in the Brain